What Does a Nurse Practitioner Do? (NP Duties by Specialty)

 15. Neurology Nurse Practitioner

-Neurology nurse practitioners are specialists in the brain, spinal cord, nervous and muscular systems.
+are specialists in the brain, spinal cord, nervous and muscular systems.
 Your duties and responsibilities will be to care for patients with neurological disease or traumatic injuries to the nervous system.
 You will assess, diagnose, and develop treatment plans for patients suffering from diseases like multiple sclerosis, ALS, and more, as well as patients who have experienced traumatic brain or spinal cord injuries.
 You may perform and will be responsible for interpreting imaging and laboratory results.
 Given the far reach of the nervous system in the body, you will work as a part of a multidisciplinary team to provide patients with the best possible care.

-16. What Does an Oncology Nurse Practitioner Do?
+16. Oncology Nurse Practitioner

 Cancer is a devastating disease that requires compassionate and skilled providers.
 As an oncology nurse practitioner